The Queen Reportedly Wants ‘Megxit’ ‘Over And Done With’

 As Prince Harry and Meghan Markle have begun working out the details of their separation from the royal family, one source has suggested that the queen is valuing efficiency above all else.
-Following reports that the couple would no longer be allowed to call themselves royal in the wake of their decision to step back from the family, Vanity Fair has reported that Queen Elizabeth II is trying to get the whole matter wrapped up as quickly as possible.
-Although she has been publicly supportive of the couple’s decision to step back, reporting has suggested that she has taken the decision personally.
+Following reports that the couple would no longer be allowed to call themselves royals in the wake of their decision to step back from the family, Vanity Fair has reported that Queen Elizabeth II is trying to get the whole matter wrapped up as quickly as possible.
+Although she has been publicly supportive of the couple’s decision to step back, insiders have suggested that she has taken the decision personally.

 “She generally doesn’t want to talk about it.
 The queen has been keen to get this resolved because she sees it is damaging to the monarchy and on a personal level I think this has been rather hurtful for her.
 She has got to the point where she doesn’t want to think about it anymore, she just wants it over and done with,” one source said.